-On the other hand, Junior miners tend to follow one of two paths.
-They are either on (a) the Mine Builder path, or (b) the Mine Vendor path (i.e. sell the project).
+On the other hand, Junior miners will follow one of two paths.
+They are either on (a) the Mine Builder path, or (b) the Mine Vendor path (i.e. sell the project to someone who will build it).
 In this article, I will present some examples of companies on each path.
-There will also be some discussion on whether the engineers undertaking the early stage studies (e.g., PEA’s) should be considering the path being followed.

-The Mine Builder Path
+The Mine BUILDER Path

 Mining Project Builder Path

-Three examples of companies on the Builder path are shown below; Orla Camino Rojo gold project (in operation), SilverCrest Las Chispas gold project (in operation), and Nexgen Rook uranium project (financing stage).
 Although the duration of each timeline is different due to different project complexities, the development paths are consistent.
 Most junior miners would not consider themselves on the Builder path.

 The Mine Vendor Path

 Mine Vendor type organizations have the primary goal of selling their project.
 These companies may consist of management teams that don’t have the desire, comfort, or capability to put a mine into production.
-For example, this is often the case with companies founded by exploration geologists, whereby their plan is to explore, grow, and sell all (or part) of the project.
-In other cases the Junior miner realizes their project is large with a high capital cost.
-That capital cost is beyond the financial capability of the company.
-Hence a deep-pocket partner is required or an outright sale is preferred.
+For example, this is often the case with companies founded by exploration geologists, whereby their concept is to explore, grow the resource, and then sell all (or part) of the project.
+There is nothing wrong with this approach.

 Mining Project Vendor Path

 Not only must the Vendors demonstrate an economic resource, they must demonstrate a highly valuable resource to maximize the acquisition price for the shareholders.
 They will try to do this through multiple drill campaigns followed by multiple studies, each one looking better than the prior one.
+Rising metal prices helps, inflation hurts.

 Two quick examples of companies on the Vendor path are shown below: Western Copper Casino project and Seabridge KSM project.
-The durations of these development timelines are extensive and expensive, while waiting for an interested buyer.
+The duration of their development timelines are extensive and expensive, while waiting for an interested buyer.
 During these periods, the companies may continue to spend money de-risk the project further.
-The hope is that the company can eventually make the project attractive or that changing market conditions will make it attractive for them.
-Unfortunately, there is always the possibility that no buyer will ever come along.
+The defining line tends to be the Feasibility Study – some will delay this stage as long as possible since it can signal the end of the road.
+Either build or move on.

-Engineer’s Perspective
+An QP Engineer’s Perspective

-The Engineer on the Mine Builder Path:
+The Engineer on the MINE BUILDER Path

 If an engineer understands that a Mine Builder’s project will move from PEA to PFS to FS in rapid succession, then there is more incentive to ensure each study is somewhat integrated.